Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• To perform cable upright row, attach a straight bar to the cable station, hold the straight bar with an overhead grip, pull up slowly before pausing, and lower back to the starting position.
+• To perform a cable upright row, attach a straight bar to the cable station, hold the straight bar with an overhead grip, pull up slowly before pausing, and lower back to the starting position.

 Cable Upright Row Instructions